mochaeng/Barbara-FL/README.md

 - [client_helper.py](client_helper.py): Read the data for the client and create the tensors
 - [neural_net_helper.py](neural_net_helper.py): Code for training, test and calculate the trainning loss
 - [socket_methods.py](socket_methods.py): Code for receiving large stuff on a socket

+## Reference

+I found the data and main ideia in [this repo](https://github.com/XuRay13/Federated-Machine-Learning)